 Intestine Organ Rejection

 Organ rejection is a very specific problem that can occur after transplantation.
-Because your child’s new intestine comes from another person, his immune system will recognize that it is different and may try to attack it.
+Because a new intestine comes from another person, your child’s immune system will recognize that the intestine is different and may try to attack it.
 If your child’s immune system injures the intestine, this is called rejection.

 Rejection does not necessarily mean that your child will lose the intestine.
 If detected early, most rejection episodes can be treated successfully.

 Acute rejection most commonly occurs within the first six months after transplant.
 It is not unusual to see a rejection episode 7 to 14 days after surgery.

 Don’t get discouraged.
 This is why we check your child so closely with lab work and other tests.
 If rejection is diagnosed, we will start intravenous (IV) steroids for several days.
 Other medicines can be used if this therapy does not work.

 Chronic rejection occurs slowly over time.
 Chronic rejection is very difficult to reverse, and our care focuses on maintaining intestinal function for as long as possible.
 Your child may not need intravenous feeding or another transplant for years.

 For the new organ to live successfully in your child’s body, we must give your child medicines that suppress the immune response.

 The possibility for rejection is greatest soon after transplant.
 But at any point your child’s immune system may try to attack the intestine.
 To prevent this from happening, your child will take medicines for as long as the intestine is in place.

 - Color change in the stoma